openagri-eu/irrigation-management/README.md

 }
 ```

-<h3>Example usage for the ETo:</h3>
+<h3>Quick start for the ETo:</h3>

-A user would input the location of their parcel/plot of land via the POST /api/v1/location/ API (or multiple parcels). \
+A user would input the location of their parcel/plot of land via the POST /api/v1/location/ or POST /api/v1/location/parcel-wkt/ APIs (or multiple parcels). \
 The system requests weather data for these locations at around midnight every day. \
 Once a user wishes to view ETo values, they may call the POST /api/v1/eto/get-calculations/{location_id} API. \
 This API will return a list of calculations, for the given days.

-Currently, because the service only starts collecting data once it has been deployed, it is not possible to \
-query for ETo values for days before it has been deployed.

 <h3>Example usage for the soil moisture analysis:</h3>